MaxHalford/eaopt/README.md

     - Changing parameters of the GA after a certain number of generations
     - Monitoring for converging populations
 - `RNG` can be set to make results reproducible.
 If it is not provided then a default `rand.New(rand.NewSource(time.Now().UnixNano()))` will be used.
 If you want to make your results reproducible use a constant source, e.g. `rand.New(rand.NewSource(42))`.
 - `ParallelEval` determines if a population is evaluated in parallel.
 The rule of thumb is to set this to `true` if your `Evaluate` method is expensive, if not it won't be worth the overhead.
-Refer to the [FAQ](#faq) for more details on parallelism.
+Refer to the [section on parallelism](#a-note-on-parallelism) for a more comprehensive explanation.

 Essentially, only `NewGenome`, `NPops`, `PopSize` and `Model` are required to initialize and run a GA.
 The other fields are optional.